fashberg/WThermostatBeca/Flashing.md

 ### Restore original Firmware

 The Backup file dumped by tuya-convert is 1 MB large (whole flash of ESP-Chip), which is too big to be flashed OTA (over the air).
-So you are not able to flash back to original Firmware without soldering!
+So you are not able to flash back to original Firmware without direct serial connection!
 See: <https://github.com/ct-Open-Source/tuya-convert/issues/113>

 ## Option 2: Flashing device manually